Tools and resources to help your company expand globally

 FDI in Figures

 Investing through FDI in the United States offers several advantages, including access to a large and diverse market, a stable political environment, advanced infrastructure, a skilled labour force, and robust legal protections for investors.
 Additionally, the U.S. has a culture of innovation and entrepreneurship, fostering opportunities for growth and development.
-However, there are also potential disadvantages to consider, including high operational costs, complex regulatory requirements, fierce competition, and potential cultural and communication challenges when operating in a diverse and dynamic market like the U.S. Additionally, political and policy changes can impact investment conditions and may introduce uncertainty for foreign investors.
-On 15 September 2022, President Joe Biden issued an Executive Order providing formal guidance to the Committee on Foreign Investment in the United States (CFIUS) on factors to be considered when conducting national security reviews of FDI.
+However, there are also potential disadvantages to consider, including high operational costs, complex regulatory requirements, fierce competition, and potential cultural and communication challenges when operating in a diverse and dynamic market like the U.S. Furthermore, political and policy changes can impact investment conditions and may introduce uncertainty for foreign investors.
+In 2022, former President Joe Biden issued an Executive Order providing formal guidance to the Committee on Foreign Investment in the United States (CFIUS) on factors to be considered when conducting national security reviews of FDI.
 Executive Order 14083 “Ensuring Robust Consideration of Evolving National Security Risks by the Committee on Foreign Investment in the United States” directs CFIUS to consider five specific factors: i) the transaction's effect on the resilience of critical U.S. supply chains; ii) the transaction's effect on U.S. technological leadership in specified industries; iii) investment trends that may have consequences for a given transaction's impact on national security; iv) cybersecurity risks; v) risks to U.S. persons' sensitive data.
+President Donald Trump's announcement of a 25% tariff increase on imports from Mexico and Canada, along with a 10% hike on those from China, could have a positive impact on FDI inflows, as instead of nearshoring projects to Canada and Mexico, more companies may start looking to invest directly into the U.S. The U.S. ranks 3rd among the 133 economies on the Global Innovation Index 2024, 25th out of 184 countries on the 2024 Index of Economic Freedom, and 24th in the latest Corruption Perception Index.

 Foreign Direct Investment 202020212022